Non-deductible Expenses Definition

 Deductible vs Non-deductible expenses

-To be tax deductible, company costs must be both “ordinary” and “necessary,” something every business owner should keep in mind.
+To be tax-deductible, company costs must be both “ordinary” and “necessary,” something every business owner should keep in mind.
 You need to learn to itemize deductions for your small business owners.
-However, if you don’t know what is the difference between deductible expenses and non deductible expenses, let’s find out:
+However, if you don’t know what the difference is between deductible expenses and non-deductible expenses, let’s find out:

 Deductible Expense Non Deductible Expense